rockstor/rockstor-doc/howtos/v3_to_v4.rst

 Our `downloadable <https://rockstor.com/dls.html>`_ v4 installers aim to have the most recent Stable channel release preinstalled.
-Below is a non-exhaustive list of notes, recommendations and warnings for user planning on going through the upgrade process.
+Below is a non-exhaustive list of notes, recommendations and warnings for those planning on going through the upgrade process.

 .. note::